-It was the day of January 20, 2010.
-We arrived in Kanya Kumary at 4:45am.A middleaged guide in dhoti-kurta led us to a hotel.
+We arrived in Kanya Kumary at 4:45 am.
+A middle-aged guide in dhoti-kurta led us to a hotel.
 Locked our luggage in the room.
 Moved to the Ocean shore.
-We wanted to enjoy the sunrise .A crowd thronged there.
+We wanted to enjoy the sunrise view.
+A crowd thronged there.
 We got into the crowd with push and pull.
 The sun arose from the horizon.
 Everybody clapped.
 Some chanted Surya mantra.
-Some paid Namaskar.
-Some took bathe.
+Some paid namaskar.
+Some took bath.
 The crowd scattered soon.
 Kamala and Radha stepped down to the shore carefully, sat beside the huge rock, catching it tightly.
 The tides splashed upon them.
 Kamala started chanting guru mantra.
 I took my turn.
 Very carefully, I dipped into the Ocean shore.
-I could not.
+I could not stay long.
 The water was very cold in the morning.
 The tides showered me, too.

-In Kanya Kumari, we got a Madrasi tongued pundit.
-We urged him to conduct a pitri sraddha.
-"Ek sau ek rupaya dakshina lagega" (must pay one hundred and one rupees), he demanded.
+In Kanya Kumari, we got a Madrasi tongued pandit.
+We urged him to conduct a pitri sraddha "Ek Sau Ek Rupaya Dakshina Lagega", must pay one hundred and one rupees, he demanded.
 Kamala placed the necessary saraddha materials.

 The sraddha was especially dedicated to Rose.
-He asked to name all of my departed ancestors and Kamala's parents.
+He asked all the names of my departed ancestors and Kamala's parents.
 During pronouncing Sanskrit mantras, spits sprang continuously out of his mouth.
 I did not mind and concentrated in the pooja.
-The Pundit seemed well experienced in the rituals.
-Whatever he chanted perfectly matched with the pundits in Nepal.
+The Pandit seemed well experienced in the rituals.
+Whatever he chanted perfectly matched with the pandits in Nepal.
 Radha took a few snaps of the sraddha that we had forgotten in Rameshowram.
 We paid his remuneration and extended our sincere thanks.
 We were overwhelmed with gratitude for his help.

-At the time of parting, the pundit asked, "You are from Nepal.
+At the time of parting, the pandit asked, "You are from Nepal.
 You must have visited Muktinath, haven't you?"
-You might have performed sraddha in Kagnebeni.
+You might have performed sraddha in Kagbeni.
 You live at the height of pilgrimages.
-Those are topmost mukti kshetra, places of transcendental."
+Those are topmost muktikshetra, places of transcendental."

-Yes, certainly.
-Our elder son endeavored for it.
-We had paid a visit to Muktinath in April, 2007.
-We did sraddha in Kagbeni, enrooted to Muktinath.
+"Yes, certainly.
+Our elder son endeavoured for it.
+We had paid a visit to Muktinath in April in recent year.
+We did sraddha in Kagbeni, en routed to Muktinath.
 Unfortunately, he passed away within three months.
 That is why; we have arrived in Kanyakumari to perform the tirtha sraddha.
-A week ago, on January 20, we did it in Rameshowram, too.
+A week ago, we did it in Rameshowram, too.
 Our younger son facilitated our India pilgrimage.
-We have been India since January 13th.
-I told the reality.
+We have been India since January," I told the reality.